 - FPA Professional Congress – 19th – 21st November, Adelaide Convention Centre.

 ATSA is Australia’s only dedicated independent technology event for accountants in practice.

 SPEED DATING FOR TECHNOLOGY.
 Conducted over two days.
 Sessions are 30 minutes with 5-minute breaks to allow you to move from session to session.
-There is no quicker way for you to learn of all the opportunities to improve your practice.
+There is no quicker way for you to learn about all the opportunities to improve your practice.
 When a product interests you, the suppliers are all available to provide you with additional information in the exhibition area.

-As a proud sponsor, we are offering you a discount* of $110 off your full two day attendance to ATSA 2014.
+As a proud sponsor, we are offering you a discount* of $110 off your full two-day attendance to ATSA 2014.